JoshHaywood/arduino-project/README.md

 ## Commit Message Key

-** If any words used in the commit log used before the content of the message are unfamilar refer to this key **
+** If any words used in the commit log used before the content of the message are unfamiliar refer to this key **

 - feat: A feature that has been added.
 - fix: Bug fix.
 - docs: Changes relating to documentation.
-- style: Formatting, missing code, white space (This doesnt apply to CSS.)
+- style: Formatting, missing code, white space (This doesn't apply to CSS.)
-- refactor: Maintainabilty or a functions method has been altered.
+- refactor: Maintainability or a functions method has been altered.
-- dep: Dependancies added to the project.
+- dep: Dependencies added to the project.
 - chore: Miscellaneous such as altering assets.
 - del: Deleted or removed unused code, files or other assets.